 Moore & Van Allen was named a 2021 “Best Places to Work for LGBTQ Equality” by the Human Rights Campaign

-For the third consecutive year, MVA again earned a perfect 100% score on the Human Rights Campaign Foundation’s Corporate Equality Index.
+For the fourth consecutive year, MVA again earned a perfect 100% score on the Human Rights Campaign Foundation’s Corporate Equality Index.
 The survey rates businesses on their commitment to LGBTQ inclusion practices in employee benefits, professional development and accountability, as well as public commitment.

 WomenInc. magazine named Moore & Van Allen to its Top 100 Law Firms for Women